nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Osteogenic:** Pertaining to or promoting the formation of bone, a key characteristic of nanobones.

-### Expanded Definition and Usage Notes\nNanobones represent a significant advancement in bone regeneration technology, offering tailored solutions that optimize healing and functional integration.
+### Expanded Definition and Usage:
+Nanobones represent a significant advancement in bone regeneration technology, offering tailored solutions that optimize healing and functional integration.
 Their design, incorporating nanoscale architecture, allows for a greater surface area and enhanced cellular interaction, which are critical for effective bone ingrowth and repair.
 Nanobones are particularly valuable in complex surgical scenarios where traditional grafting techniques may not provide sufficient support or where enhanced biomechanical properties are necessary.